History of religion in the United States: Church of England

+Presbyterians

+Church of England leaders, who were primarily aligned with the Loyalist elements during the Revolution, often described the American Revolution as a "Presbyterian Rebellion" insofar as Presbyterians were their most outspoken opponents.
+This view was shared by King George III himself.

-American Revolution- Civil War
+American Revolution to Civil War

 Historians in recent decades have debated the nature of American religiosity in the early 19th century, focusing on issues of secularism, deism, traditional religious practices, and newly emerging evangelical forms based on the Great Awakening.

 Constitution

 The Constitution ratified in 1788 makes no mention of religion except in Article Six, where it specifies that "No religious test shall ever be required as a Qualification to any Office or public Trust under the United States". is allowed for federal office holders.
 Most colonies had a Test Act, and several states retained them for a short time.
 The Fourteenth Amendment later extended this prohibition to the states.
 However, the First Amendment to the United States Constitution, adopted in 1791, has played a central role in defining the relationship of the federal government to the free exercise of religion, and to the prohibition of the establishment of an official church.
 Its policies were extended to cover state governments in the 1940s.
-It states "Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof.”
+It states "Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof."
 The two parts, known as the "establishment clause" and the "free exercise clause" respectively, form the textual basis for the Supreme Court's interpretations of the "separation of church and state" doctrine.
 On August 15, 1789, Madison said, "he apprehended the meaning of the words to be, that Congress should not establish a religion, and enforce the legal observation of it by law, nor compel men to worship God in any manner contrary to their conscience...."
 All states disestablished religion by 1833; Massachusetts was the last state.
 This ended the practice of allocating taxes to churches.